td-kwj-zp2023/webgpu-msm-bls12-377/README.md

 For limb sizes $12$ to $15$, the Montgomery multiplication algorithm we use is the same as the one that Mitscha-Baude describes in the abovementioned writeup (and contains checks on the loop counter modulo `nSafe`).
 For limb sizes $12$ and $13$, unused conditional branches are omitted (the "optmised" algorithm), while the algorithm for limb sizes $14$ and $15$, include the conditionals as they are necessary (the "modified" algorithm).
 For the sake of completeness, we also implemented a benchmark for Montgomery multiplication for limb sizes of 16 using the Coarsely Integrated Operand Scanning (**CIOS**) method.

-Our benchmarks (in `src/submission/mont_mul_benchmarks.ts`) performed a series of Montgomery multiplications ($(ar)^{65536} * (br)$) involving two field elements in Montgomery form and a high cost parameter meant to magnify the shader runtime so that the average difference in performance across runs would be obvious.
+Our benchmarks (in `src/submission/mont_mul_benchmarks.ts`) performed a series of Montgomery multiplications ((ar)^{65536} * (br)) involving two field elements in Montgomery form and a high cost parameter meant to magnify the shader runtime so that the average difference in performance across runs would be obvious.

 The results from a Linux laptop with a **Nvidia RTX A1000 GPU**: